Artists on the enduring influence of Daft Punk: "They didn't give a fuck"

 As the duo slipped under the cloak of anonymity, their work became more sporadic.
 2005’s ‘Human After All’ – written and recorded in just six weeks – was widely considered an underwhelming comeback, leaning too heavily on the rock heritage and lacking in ideas.
 The album would receive a belated reappraisal when witnessed at festival sets during their Alive 2006/7 world tour, when a recording of their homecoming Paris show became a spectacular live album.
 When dance-punks LCD Soundsystem sing about Daft Punk playing at their house, it’s probably fair to assume it’s about ‘Human After All’s lead single ‘Robot Rock’.

 The big beats bonanza of 2007’s Alive Tour ushered in a refresher of what a festival headline act could be, proving that electronic music could hold its own on the main stage.
 But the band are lumbered with the responsibility of predating the wave of faceless EDM acts that followed, from Deadmau5 to Marshmello.
-Speaking to NME’s Kevin EG Perry in 2013, the band said that EDM “lacked depth”, and even claimed that they knew little of what came next: “I don’t know EDM artists or the albums,” de Homem-Christo joked.
+Speaking to NME’s Kevin EG Perry in 2013, the band said that EDM “lacked depth”.
+“I don’t know EDM artists or the albums,” Homem-Christo joked.
 “At first I thought it was all just one guy, some DJ called EDM.”

 Final record ‘Random Access Memories’ acted as a rebuke to the weight they’d been forced to carry by critics.
 Hyped to high heavens following the success of Pharrell-featuring lead single ‘Get Lucky’, it was another homage to the music they’d grown up enamoured with: ‘70s US soft-rock and disco.
 Bangalter said that the duo took inspiration from the people and places that were involved in their favourite records growing up.
 When the pair recorded with guitarist Nile Rodgers at New York City’s famed Electric Ladyland studios, they requested that Rodgers stand in the exact same places as he did decades prior with Chic; it was an attempt to conjure similar magic.